jordicenzano/transport-stream-online-segmenter/README.md

 # Usage in the browser

 * Click here [online-segmenter](https://jordicenzano.github.io/transport-stream-online-segmenter/)
-* Select the desired target duration and select a .ts file from your local computer (*)
+* Select the desired target duration and select a .ts file from your local computer (*), or put a URL of any ts file (remember should have a proper CORS policy)
 * Copy the resulting chunklist data in a file in the *same directory* where your .ts file is, for example `chunklist.m3u8`
 * Use any HLS player to play the resulting manifest file `chunklist.m3u8`.
 For instance: [VLC](https://www.videolan.org/vlc/index.html), `Quicktime` or `Safari`
 * (optional) is more "fun" if you put a webserver in front of those files.
 For instance [node-static](https://github.com/cloudhead/node-static)